indica-mcf/Indica/doc/data.rst

 Equilibrium data
 ----------------------
-As all other PPF data, it is saved to a raw-data variable in its original time resolution.
-When calling the FLUSH library (currently not working in Python 3) for conversion of equilibrium quantities (e.g. (R,z)↔ψ flux), the data is retrieved for the equilibrium time-point in closest proximity to the requested time-point.
+As all other database data, it is saved to a raw-data variable in its original time resolution.
+For equilibrium quantities and for conversion of equilibrium quantities (e.g. (R,z)↔ψ flux), the data is retrieved for the equilibrium time-point in closest proximity to the requested time-point.
 This pattern has been kept inside the code as well.

-Because of uncertainties in equilibrium-calculated geometrical quantities such as separatrix position (uncertainties in magnetic measurements) or magnetic axis position (uncertainties in the plasma pressure at runtime), a possibility of an (R,z) shift of the whole equilibrium should be included.
+Because of uncertainties in equilibrium-calculated geometrical quantities such as separatrix position (uncertainties in magnetic measurements) or magnetic axis position (uncertainties in the plasma pressure at runtime), a possibility of an (R,z) shift of the whole equilibrium is included.
 Since shifting the equilibrium is impossible without re-running the equilibrium code, an alternative solution is to shift ALL diagnostic data of the same amount, but in the opposite direction.
 The (R,z) shift variables should be time-dependent and included in the equilibrium data since it is a quantity that has to be applied equally to all diagnostics.
+This provides a fast way to check the boundary position of the equilibrium reconstruction, but should be used mainly to provide feedback to improve the equilibrium reconstruction.

 Conversion between coordinates is required for most diagnostic data and equilibrium quantities:

 * (R,z)↔(rho,t) diagnostics’ measurement positions.
-For HRTS, LIDAR, CXRS these are local measurements; for KB5 (bolometry), SXR or other line-of-sight (LOS) integrated measurements these are array of values along the LOS.
+For Thomson scattering (HRTS, LIDAR in JET) and CXRS these are local measurements; for Bolometric measurements (KB5 in JET), SXR or other line-of-sight (LOS) integrated measurements these are array of values along the LOS.
 For LOS coordinates, a fixed number of points along all LOS with a constant linear step between points is used to keep a constant spatial resolution along the LOS.
 Better ways of doing this?

 This transformation is also used to calculate a 2D time-dependent poloidal map of rho over a fixed * (R,z) grid used for the 2D maps.